Anti-Pattern-Inc/saasus-platform-document/versioned_docs/version-1.11/saas-development-console/tax-rates.md

 1. ***Setting up Billing Address***

 Input the billing information before setting up the pricing plan for the tenant.
-Open the tenant management screen and click the edit button for the target tenant.
+Open the tenant management screen in the SaaS operations console and click the edit button for the target tenant.

 ![tax-rates-5](/img/saas-development-console/tax-rates-5.png)